SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Next, a step-by-step tutorial is given as an example how to process the data.
 Most of this is done using command line based tools.

-An overview of the different steps including some software that can handle this is show here:
+An overview of the different steps including some software that can handle this is shown here:

 1. Checking the raw FASTA or FASTQ data can be done using the ([**FASTQC**](<https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>)) software (Windows, Linux, Mac.
 Requires Java).